 There are a number of places where you can find great resource pictures to refer to while painting.
 The most obvious (and most preferred) place is by taking these photographs yourself.
 When you are the photographer you will never have to worry about copyright infringement.
 Another source is old family photo albums.
 Pictures of family vacations can be a great source for painting landscapes of places visited and also bring back many fond memories.

 Another way to find reference pictures for your paintings or drawings is to look for them on the internet, however, you must first get the photographer’s permission to use them.
-If you Google the term “reference photos for artists”, you will find quite a few websites that have photos you can use for reference material.
+If you Google the term “reference photos for artists”, you will find quite a few websites such as, Pixabay, Pexels, Public Domain Archive, to name just a few, which have photos you can use free for reference material.
 In these sites, the photographer has granted permission to use their images as long as certain conditions are met.